Code-Institute-Submissions/mtopircean-project2/README.md

 * Following section is created in order to capture the different modals opening in the page.
 * Majority of the functions will return a modal in order to capture their result or provide alerts.
 * It was established by taking inspiration in a code format found on w3schools and adapted to my code and application.
-* Decision was taken to remove the option to close modal when clicking outside of the box for the reason that we need to have the print option available for user to print the page.
+* Decision was taken to remove the option to close modal when clicking outside of the box.
 If this would have been enabled, modals would automatically close when clicking the print button.
+* Principle of functionality is to pull html relevant data, define the modal that contains the text, including the close element, define open and close triggers.
 */

-// About modal - opens the description of the page and tool created
+// About modal - opens the description of the page and tool created let modalAbout = document.getElementById("header-about-modal");

-// Pulls into variables all relevant html areas for function operation

-// Defines the overall About modal which contains all the text including the close element

-let modalAbout = document.getElementById("header-about-modal");

-// Defines the trigger element to open the modal

 let modalTriggerAbout = document.getElementById("header-about");

-// Defines the trigger element to close the modal

 let modalCloseAbout = document.getElementById("modal-close-about");

-// Defines opening functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 modalTriggerAbout.onclick = function () {
-  console.log("Opening modal: modalAbout");
   closeModal();
   modalAbout.style.display = "block";
 };

-// Defines closing functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 modalCloseAbout.onclick = function () {
-  console.log("Closing modal: modalAbout");
   modalAbout.style.display = "none";
 };

 // How to modal

-// Defines the overall How to modal which contains all the text including the close element

 let modalHow = document.getElementById("header-how-modal");

-// Defines the trigger element to open the modal

 let modalTriggerHow = document.getElementById("header-how");

-// Defines the trigger element to close the modal

 let modalCloseHow = document.getElementById("modal-close-how");

-// Defines opening functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 modalTriggerHow.onclick = function () {
-  console.log("Opening modal: modalHow");
   closeModal();
   modalHow.style.display = "block";
 };

-// Defines closing functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 modalCloseHow.onclick = function () {
-  console.log("Closing modal: modalHow");
   modalHow.style.display = "none";
 };

-// Modal for calculateAnswer function
+// Modal for calculateAnswer function let submitModal = document.getElementById("submit-modal");

-// Defines the overall How to modal which contains all the text including the close element

-let submitModal = document.getElementById("submit-modal");

-// Defines the trigger element to open the modal

 let buttonSubmit = document.getElementById("calculate");

-// Defines the trigger element to close the modal

 let closeSubmit = document.querySelector(".submit-close");

-// Defines opening functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 buttonSubmit.onclick = function () {
-  console.log("Opening modal: submitModal");
   closeModal();
   submitModal.style.display = "block";
 };

-// Defines closing functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 closeSubmit.onclick = function () {
-  console.log("Closing modal: submitModal");
   submitModal.style.display = "none";
 };

-// // Modal for generateRandom function

-// Defines the overall How to modal which contains all the text including the close element

-let randomModal = document.getElementById("random-modal");
+//Modal for generateRandom function let randomModal = document.getElementById("random-modal");

-// Defines the trigger element to open the modal

 let buttonRandom = document.getElementById("random");

-// Defines the trigger element to close the modal

 let closeRandom = document.querySelector(".random-close");

-// Defines opening functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 buttonRandom.onclick = function () {
-  console.log("Opening modal: randomModal");
   closeModal();
   randomModal.style.display = "block";
 };

-// Defines closing functionality and relevant log message to confirm operation.
-Console log is used for debugging purpose.

 closeRandom.onclick = function () {
-  console.log("Closing modal: randomModal");
   randomModal.style.display = "none";
 };

-/*
-* Functioned defined with the purpose to close a modal when another is triggered.
-* Function pulls all modals into 1 variable.
-* It then iterates through them and sets their display property to none */
 ```

 * Random generator, uses a piece of code for randomIndex that is taken from stackOverflow website and adapted to my code needs: